A collaboration with Zoe Padgett

 In this exercise with point-of-view augmentation I wanted to explore the possibility of a technological reality-augmenting device, akin to Google Glass, that would allow a person to augment their surroundings through simplification.
 What if instead of adding information to one's sensory experiences, certain details could be removed?

 By using an overlay of abstracted illustrations of the surroundings and reducing the sound levels to a low hum, the two scenes show possible scenarios where visual and auditory simplification could be desired.

 This Is Not A Knob: Tangible interaction as a means for exploring an information space.

-Using only one potentiometer, I wanted to explore the role of outsider participation in the physical alteration of my body.
+Using only one potentiometer, an Arduino, and the Net Lab Toolkit, I sought to explore the role of outsider participation in the physical alteration of my body.
 The project became an investigation of the ridiculousness of physical alteration as a method of escaping reality.

 By situating the user into the position of power, I also hoped to highlight the critical relationship an outsider's perspective can have on one's own body image.

 This project was a way of exploring the structural relationships of information and physical form.
 I chose to explore urban spatial relationships through the act of applying physical form to collected numerical data about urban park spaces.